Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 Your personal data will only be used to fulfill your request.

-As with the iPhone, independent experts review the code that runs on the servers to ensure privacy regulations are followed.
+As with the iPhone, independent experts review the code that runs on the servers to ensure privacy regulations are adhered to.

-Private Cloud Compute uses encryption to ensure that your iPhone, iPad, or Mac never reveals data to servers, except to be publicly recorded for investigation.
+Private Cloud Compute uses encryption to ensure your iPhone, iPad, or Mac never reveals data to the server, except to be publicly recorded for investigation.

 This creates entirely new standards of AI privacy and unlocks trustworthy AI.

-Apple has also released a video clip of the keynote speech in which it explained how Apple Intelligence will achieve privacy protection, showing how much it values privacy protection features.
+Apple has also released a video clip of the keynote speech explaining how Apple Intelligence will enable privacy features, showing how much importance the company places on privacy protection.

 Apple Intelligence | Privacy - YouTube